agaffar74/Password-Generator/readme.md

 Scope of Work
 1. User will click the button to generate a password
 2. After clicking the user will be prompted with questions regarding a. criteria & b. options for password:
-•	Criteria:
-•	Must be between 8 and 128 characters long
-•	Must choose at least 1 of the character options: o	numbers o	lower case letter o	upper case letter o	and/or special character
-•	Options:
-•	User chooses length of PW within the criteria
-•	User can choose which/some/or all of the PW character choices: (must include at least 1 option per criteria above) o	numbers o	lower case letter o	upper case letter o	special character
-3. Upon answering the prompts the password will generate and appear in the box.

-Deployment
+* The App will generate a password when the button is clicked
+  * It will present a series of prompts for password criteria, i.e.
+    * Length of password
+      * At least 10 characters but no more than 64.
+    * Character types
+      * Lowercase
+      * Uppercase
+      * Numeric
+      * Special characters ($@%&*, etc)
+  * Code are validated for each input and at least one character type should be selected
+  * Once prompts are answered then the password should is generated and wriyyed to the text box of the page.

+##Deployment
 Application GitHub URL submitted.
-GitHub repository contains 3 files, index.html, index.js and readme.md
+GitHub repository contains 4 files, index.html, style.css script.js and README.md
 All files contains application code.
 The site is live at GitHub: https://agaffar74.github.io/Console-Finances/ The Site is also live at: https://agaffar74.github.io/Console-Finances/

 ##Contact If you have any questions, please contact me at: